What is the private health insurance rebate?

 The private health insurance rebate may help you recover some of the money you’ve paid out for private health insurance premiums, whereas the Medicare Levy Surcharge may cost you money.
 These are also separate to the Medicare levy most Australians pay on their taxable income.

-When it comes to private health insurance for tax purposes, whether it’s a rebate or a levy, most of the hard work is usually done for you by the ATO when you submit your annual tax return.
-But it’s important to understand what each of these involves, so you can make the best possible financial decisions for your finances and your health.
+When it comes to private health insurance for tax purposes, most of the hard work is usually done for you by the ATO when you submit your annual tax return.
+But it’s important to understand what the rebate and levy involve, so you can make the best possible financial decisions for your finances and your health.

 How much is the private health insurance rebate?

-The private health insurance rebate you may be able to get from the government could reach almost a third of your health cover premium.
-The actual amount of the rebate will depend on factors such as your income and whether your policy cover is for you as a single person or as part of a family.
+The private health insurance rebate could reach almost a third of your health cover premium.
+The actual amount of the rebate will depend on factors such as your income and whether your policy provides single or family cover.
 Each adult covered by the policy is income tested.
-The rebate also takes into account the age of the oldest person on an insurance policy, and the number of eligible children after the first child.
+The rebate is also affected by the age of the oldest person on an insurance policy, and the number of eligible children after the first child.

 How do I claim the private health insurance rebate?

-If you’ve already claimed a rebate via reduced premiums then the ATO will work out if you’ve paid too much or too little, then make any necessary adjustments as part of your tax assessment.
+The ATO will work out if you’ve paid too much or too little, then make any necessary adjustments as part of your annual tax assessment.
 If more than one adult is covered by a private health insurance policy then the amount of premium each pays is divided equally, regardless of who actually paid.

 What is the Medicare Levy Surcharge?

-If you don’t have a certain level of private patient hospital cover and you do earn above a certain income, then the ATO says you may have to pay a Medicare Levy Surcharge (MLS).
+If you don’t have a certain level of private patient hospital cover and your income is above a certain threshold, then the ATO says you may have to pay a Medicare Levy Surcharge (MLS).
 This is a percentage of your taxable income and payable to the ATO when you lodge your tax return.

 According to the ATO, at an appropriate level of private patient cover you must have an excess of $750 or less for singles, and $1,500 or less for couples or families.
 Any extra cover in your policy is not regarded as private patient hospital cover.
 The ATO says it will work out if you have to pay the MLS based on the information you provide in your annual tax return.